Andrei Chikatilo: Further murders

 Upon his release from prison in December 1984, Chikatilo found new work within the supply department of a locomotive factory in Novocherkassk and kept a low profile.
 He did not kill again until 1 August 1985 when, on a business trip to Moscow, he encountered an 18-year-old woman, named Natalia Pokhlistova, standing on a railway platform near Domodedovo Airport.
 Pokhlistova was lured off a train into a thicket of woods close to the village of Vostryakovo where she was bound, stabbed thirty-eight times in her neck and chest, then strangled to death.
+Her body was discovered two days later.

-Based upon the hypothesis that the killer had travelled from the Rostov Oblast to Moscow via air, investigators checked all Aeroflot flight records of passengers who had commuted between Moscow and the Rostov region between late July and early August.
-On this occasion, however, Chikatilo had travelled to Moscow by train and, accordingly, no documentation existed for investigators to research.
+Based upon the hypothesis that the killer had travelled from the Rostov Oblast to Moscow via air, and that only a finite number of commuters travelled between Rostov and Moscow by air, investigators checked all Aeroflot flight records of passengers who had commuted between Moscow and the Rostov region between late July and early August.
+However, due to Pokhlistova's murder coinciding with Moscow hosting the 12th World Festival of Youth and Students, Chikatilo had travelled to Moscow by train and, accordingly, no travel documentation existed for investigators to research.
 Four weeks later, on 27 August, Chikatilo killed another young woman, Irina Gulyaeva, in Shakhty.
 As had been the case with Pokhlistova, the wounds inflicted upon the victim linked her murder to the hunt for the serial killer.

 In November 1985, a special procurator, Issa Kostoyev, was appointed to supervise the investigation, which had by this stage expanded to include fifteen procurators and twenty-nine detectives assigned to work exclusively upon the manhunt.
 The known murders linked to the manhunt were carefully re-investigated, and police began another round of questioning of known sex offenders and homosexuals.
 The following month, the militsiya resumed the patrolling of railway stations around Rostov, and plain clothed female officers were ordered to loiter around bus and train stations.

 At the request of Burakov, police also took the step of consulting a psychiatrist, Dr. Alexandr Bukhanovsky, the first such consultation in a serial killer investigation in the Soviet Union.
 All crime scene and medical examiner's reports were made available to Bukhanovsky, upon the understanding he would produce a psychological profile of the unknown murderer for investigators.